BAmercury/PrecisionLanding/README.md

 # PrecisionLanding

-Study and Development of Kalman Filter designs for Target Tracking Estimation for precision landing aerial vehicles
+System identification of a drone with existing control artitecture and investigations into designing new controller for precision landing and tracking missions